tariqdaouda/pyGeno/README.rst

 Making queries:
 --------------
-pyGeno's get function uses the expressivity of rabaDB These are all possible query formats
+pyGeno's get function uses the expressivity of rabaDB.

+These are all possible query formats:

 .. code:: python